Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Methodology

-Consider the sequence $\mathcal{D}_{n} = \{(X_i, Y_{i})\}^{n}_{i=1}$ i.i.d. random variables.
-Given a new i.i.d random pair $(X_{n+1}, Y_{n+1})$ with respect to $\mathcal{D}_{n}$, conformal prediction, as outlined by \cite{vovk2005algorithmic}, provides a comprehensive family of algorithms for constructing prediction intervals independently of the regression algorithm used.
+Consider the sequence $\mathcal{D}_{n} = \{(X_i, Y_{i})\}^{n}_{i=1}$ of i.i.d. random variables.
+Given a new i.i.d. random pair $(X_{n+1}, Y_{n+1})$, conformal prediction, as introduced by \cite{vovk2005algorithmic}, provides a flexible family of algorithms for constructing prediction intervals that are valid regardless of the underlying regression method.

 Let us consider a regression algorithm